-Human Resource Development (HRD)
+Human Resource Development (HRD) Graduate Programs

-The graduate programs in human resource development (HRD), a specialized academic area within the work and human resource education track, began in 1980, one of the first of its kind in the nation.
-It is ranked first in the nation in a University of Illinois study, has received an Award of Excellence from the Southern Minnesota chapter of the American Society for Training and Development, and the Excellence and Quality Program Award from the international Academy of Human Resource Development.
+The graduate programs in the Human Resource Development (HRD) track have long been among the very top of HRD programs at major research universities around the world.
+The programs began in 1980, among the first in the United States.
+The HRD program at the University of Minnesota was ranked first in the nation in a University of Illinois study; it has received an Award of Excellence from the Southern Minnesota chapter of the Association for Talent Development (formerly ASTD); and it received the Excellence and Quality Program Award from the international Academy of Human Resource Development.

 Master of Education/Professional Studies (M.Ed.)

 - Agricultural Education (AgEd)

 - Human Resource Development (HRD)

 - Work and Human Resource Education (WHRE)

 - Agricultural Education

 - Work-Based Learning (WBL)

 For questions regarding the admissions process, admissions documents, or general information about the program contact: